Footsteps agree and undertake to protect the privacy of all users who:

 In what way and how long does Footsteps store data?

 Your personal data and files are stored on secure servers and servers of the companies that we work with in order to provide you with our website.
-We store and use your data for the performance of our legal obligations, regulation of disputes.
+We store and use your data for the performance of our legal obligations, and regulation of disputes.
 When we do not have the constant legal need for processing your data, we will either delete it or make it anonymous.

 Does Footsteps transfer personal data across the border?